 Recently we had a group doing a running session – when we put them into teams the improved performance was amazing.
 Perhaps there was a sense of not letting the team down, working together and the camaraderie of a team.
 This is an important issue when encouraging people to stick to an exercise programme.
 Research from the University of Saskatchewan shows that people who feel a sense of belonging to a group stick to exercise more successfully and work harder.

-In the journal of American Academy of Physician Assistants (2005) it is recommended that people exercise with a partner or group because they are more likely to stay on track.
+In the journal of OPA Physicians (Orthopedic Physician Associates) Assistants (2005) it is recommended that people exercise with a partner or group because they are more likely to stay on track.
 Exercisers are encouraged to involve family members or friends.

 If you are struggling to keep active why not join a team sport?
 Enjoy that camaraderie.